 Hi!
 I’m Melissa.
 I am glad you’re here.

-I am a former therapist turned writer and coach.
+I am a former therapist turned writer and helper.
 Let me explain…

 I started out as a therapist, earning my Master’s of Science in Social Work from the Columbia University School of Social Work.
 I worked for 10 years as a child and family therapist at The Puerto Rican Family Institute, The New York State Psychiatric Institute, Bonnie Brae, and The Wheeler Clinic.
 I completed two years of training in Structural Family Therapy through the Minuchin Center.
 At the Wheeler Clinic, I transitioned to a Research Associate position, where I learned how to interpret data from research tools and scholarly articles.